 - That an eye-catching graphic can boost the appeal and accessibility of a somewhat academic topic.

 Fiction book covers have an essential role to play in helping potential readers decide if the book is likely to meet their expectations in terms of genre and subject matter.
-For independent authors, a fiction cover is also one of the best ways to help a reader feel reassured that just because a book is self-published, it doesn’t mean it’s low-quality.
+For independent authors, a fiction cover is also one of the best ways to help a reader feel reassured that just because a book is self-published, it doesn’t mean it’s low quality.
 Conversely, a low-quality book cover is one of the fastest routes to failure for self-publishers.

 Colleen Hoover’s It Ends with Us is not only one of the bestselling romance novels of 2022 but one of the bestselling fiction books overall.
-Its plot deals with protagonist Lily’s relationship with a relationship-averse neurosurgeon and the subsequent reappearance of her first love.
+Its plot deals with protagonist Lily’s relationship with a commitment-averse neurosurgeon and the subsequent reappearance of her first love.
 So what role does this book’s cover play in its success?

 - The color of text and images on a fiction book cover should show compatibility with the book’s genre the majority of the time.